-The directors are of the opinion that the Group is engaged in a single segment of business, being acquiring, leasing and selling various Airbus A380-861 Aircraft.
+The directors are of the opinion that the Group is engaged in a single segment of business, being acquiring, leasing and then selling of the Aircraft.

 (k) Going Concern

 The directors have prepared these half yearly financial statements for the period ended 30 September 2021 on the going concern basis.